peteseta/physics-ia/main.typ

 In guitar, tone control is a major technical skill.
-Each musical instrument's quality of sound—its timbre—is differentiated by the varying composition of harmonic frequencies $f_n$ which are present in addition to the fundamental frequency $f_1$.
-In addition to the fundamental variation between instruments, the timbre also varies based on how notes are played
+Each musical instrument's quality of sound—its timbre—is differentiated by the varying composition of harmonic frequencies $f_n$, which are present in addition to the fundamental frequency $f_1$ @tsokosPhysicsIBDiploma2014.
+On top of fundamental variations between instruments, each instrument's timbre also varies based on how notes are played, like the position of the picking plectrum along the string, the force applied, and the angle of picking @perovPhysicsGuitarString2016.
-@tsokosPhysicsIBDiploma2014.
 It is qualitatively observed that plucking near the bridge will create a harsher, “tinny” sound while plucking toward the bridge will create a fuller sound.

 This investigation will explore how the quality of sound as measured by the output signal may change depending on where the string is plucked.
 The research